-- Groups should never approach businesses for donations without approval from the Dean/Associate
+- Groups should never approach businesses for donations without approval from the Student

 - All monies collected by student organizations must be reported and deposited at the

-Campus Student Accounts office on the first working day following collection of the
+Student Accounts office on the first working day following collection of the funds.

 Procedures for Reimbursement of Student Generated Funds (from 511 account)

 Following the purchase of goods or services, the purchaser completes the reimbursement

 portion of the RSO Request for Purchase/Reimbursement Form and presents it along with

 the original receipt to the campus Student Engagement Coordinator.